-Applicants to our Data Science programs typically have a Honours Bachelor’s degree or equivalent in either Computer Science or Statistics, with a minimum overall average of 78%.
+Applicants to our Data Science programs typically have an Honours Bachelor’s degree or equivalent in either Computer Science or Statistics, with a minimum overall average of 78% (although this is the minimum cut off in a typical year the actual admissions cut off is much higher as both Data Science programs have competitive admission).
 A successful applicant must demonstrate strong foundations in the following:

 - Intro to computer science, e.g., CS 115 and CS 116